-Here are some things I found interesting in the world of minicomics, comic books, graphic novels, small press, self publishing, zines, webcomics, cartoons, digital comics, other, etc. during the week ending 09182016.
+Here are some things I found interesting in the world of minicomics, comic books, graphic novels, small press, self publishing, zines, webcomics, cartoons, digital comics, other, etc. during the week weeks ending 01/11/2017.

 And now ladies and gentlemen…

 THE BEST NEW semi-recent COMIC comics I READ THIS WEEK recently.

 I didn’t know much about this comic going into it beyond the fact that Chris Schweizer was writing it.
 I missed the whole Pirates of the Caribbean movie phenomenon at the time the films came bout because my kids were not at the PG-13 age yet.
 Those movies came out during a time when I pretyt much only saw talking animal movies.
 But, I’m a sucker for any movie with a boat in it so I watched the 1st movie on Netflix recently after I bought these comics at my LCS but before I read them.
 I liked the movie a lot.
 It had boats in it.

 I loved both issues of this comic.
 I think is really lovely from cover to cover.
 I don’t know anything about the publisher Joe Books LTD or why they publish Disney comics instead of a comic book publisher Disney paid billions of dollars for but, the books are as good from cover to cover as anything on the stands and they cost a dollar or two less.
 Consider me a fan.

 Schweizer’s writing is as great as I expected it to be.
 Each comic is a fully realized self contained speedy adventure with a full cast of individually motivated interesting characters.
 The character’s speech and motivations are consistent with the one film I saw.
 The wit is very sharp.
 Schweizer doesn’t go too many panels without a punchline.